dw198033/Git-learn/README.md

 change https to ssh

+create a new branch: develop.

-create a new brach: develop
+create a new branch si quick and simple.